 - Top the sweet potatoes with brown sugar, cinnamon, and a scoop of honey butter.

 The Outback Steakhouse Sweet Potato makes a great side dish.
-You can bake them ahead of time, then simply reheat them just before serving when you get home from work.
+You can bake them ahead of time.
+Then when you get home from work, simply reheat them just before serving.
 They make a delicious treat after a hard day in the office.

 Love Outback Steakhouse?
 Try these copycat recipes!